Homemade Jojoba & Aloe Soap Recipe for Natural Skin Care

 4.5 oz. lye (sodium hydroxide)

-For this homemade jojoba and aloe soap recipe, you will be following your basic cold process soapmaking instructions.
-If you have never made soap before, I recommend familiarizing yourself with the process before attempting this soap recipe as well as starting with a simpler recipe that contains fewer and less expensive ingredients.
+To make my homemade jojoba and aloe soap recipe, you should follow my basic cold process soapmaking instructions.
+If you have never made soap before, I recommend familiarizing yourself with the process before attempting my jojoba & aloe soap recipe.
+You may also want to start with a simpler natural soap recipe with fewer, less expensive ingredients.
 After all, sometimes that first – and even 50th! – soap making attempts fail.

 Start by preparing your lye-water so it can begin cooling.
 Next, measure out the distilled water called for in the recipe into a large glass pyrex measuring cup or plastic pitcher.
 Then weigh out your lye using a digital kitchen scale and slowly pour into your distilled water in a well ventilated area.
 Stir with a non-aluminum utensil and set aside to cool.

 Then, using a digital kitchen scale, weigh out your oils and butters and combine in a large non-aluminum pot.
 Place the pot on the stove and set to medium.
 Watch closely so that your oils don’t burn or start to boil.
 As soon as the oils have melted completely, remove from heat and turn off your burner.
 Set aside to cool.
 Keep tabs on the temperatures of you lye-water and oils with a kitchen thermometer.
 Once these both reach about 95°F, and are within 10°F of one another, you are ready to combine them.

 After twenty four hours have past, unmold your soap loaf and cut into bars.
 Then set your soap aside on a drying rack or on a wax or parchment paper covered surface to cure.
 Your soaps will be ready for use in approximately four weeks.
-At that time your jojoba & aloe soap bars can be packaged for use or sale.
+At that time your jojoba & aloe soap bars can be packaged for personal use or sale.